Paris Semester FAQs

 They are students from Asbury along with “visiting students” from other campuses across the country who have chosen to enroll in Asbury’s Paris Semester.
 You will also be living with students from the St. John's University’s Paris experience program.

-Classes in the Paris Semester meet once a week between 4:30 p.m. and 6 p.m.
-They require a certain level of academic independence due to their rigor.
-For many classes, you will go on museum and site visits.
+Classes in Paris Semester meet once a week.
+They require a certain level of academic independence due to their once-weekly concentration and rigor.
+Within many classes, students participate in museum and site visits, the cost of which is included.

 Because this program is through Asbury University, you can get a copy of your transcript by requesting one from the Registrar's Office.

-Throughout the semester, you'll be learning about French history and visiting key artistic and historical sites in the city.
-You'll practice and learn French, travel throughout France and Europe, and gain a newfound confidence and independence.
-If you are interning, you may be spending 15-20 hours a week working during the day.
+Throughout the semester, you will manage, as you would at your home campus, a full load of university course credits, augmented by visits to key sites in the city and beyond.
+You will learn or further strengthen French language skill, travel on academic excursions related to your courses, and gain a newfound confidence and independence.
+If you are interning, you may be spending 10- to 15 hours a week working during the day.

 Students love to sightsee, join small groups, experience French cuisine, take in concerts and art shows, walk around the city, shop and so much more.
 There's so much beauty and history to take in while in Paris.